Trans-Arabian Pipeline: History

 Construction of the Trans-Arabian Pipeline began in 1947 and was mainly managed by the American company Bechtel.
-Consolidated Steel of Los Angeles was contracted to provide 980 miles of pipe in March 1947 (date of press notice) and the National Tube Company of Pittsburgh (a U.S. Steel subsidiary) for another 70 miles.
+Consolidated Steel of Los Angeles was contracted to provide 980 miles of 30 and 31-inch pipe in sections 31 feet long in March 1947 (date of press notice) and the National Tube Company of Pittsburgh (a U.S. Steel subsidiary) for another 70 miles.
+This was the second pipe contract for Consolidated, then still busy with their plant's inaugural 214 mile 30-inch section of the Texas-California pipeline.
 Originally the Tapline was intended to terminate in Haifa, which was then in the British Mandate of Palestine, but due to the establishment of the state of Israel, an alternative route through Syria (Golan Heights) and Lebanon was selected with an export terminal in Sidon.
+The 12-inch Haifa branch and the almost completed 16-inch loop line of the Kirkuk–Haifa oil pipeline had to shut down in April 1948 due to the regional conflict, and it never opened again.

 The Syrian government initially opposed the plan.
 Four days after a military coup that overthrew democratic rule the deal was ratified.
 The coup's leader Husni al-Za'im was overthrown and murdered 136 days later, but the project was unstoppable.

+During the Suez crisis the biggest artery for oil, the Suez canal, was shut down.
+The Kirkuk–Baniyas pipeline's (together with the parallel 12-inch and 16-inch Tripoli line's) three pumping stations on Syrian soil were sabotaged.
+Tapline was not affected and continued to transport 340,000 bbl/day.
+A modernization program including the installation of four 5,000hp gas turbine auxiliary pumps in existing stations with a planned increase by 90,000 bbl/day was underway.
+The Saudi government had however forbidden the loading of British and French tankers at Sidon and had cut off the 200,000 barrel per day refinery of the Bahrain Petroleum Company from its supply of Saudi Arabian oil amounting to 170,000bpd.

 Since the 1967 Six-Day War, the section of the pipeline which runs through the Golan Heights came under Israeli control, though the Israelis permitted the pipeline's operation to continue.
+The pipeline was attacked and damaged by the Popular Front for the Liberation of Palestine on 31 May 1969.
+Due to the attack tons of oil spilt into the Sea of Galilee and both Aramco and the Saudi government lost significant revenues.

 After years of constant arguing between Saudi Arabia and Syria and Lebanon over transit fees, the emergence of oil supertankers, and pipeline breakdowns, the section of the line beyond Jordan ceased operation in 1976.
 The remainder of the line between Saudi Arabia and Jordan continued to transport modest amounts of petroleum until 1990 when the Saudis cut off the pipeline in response to Jordan's support of Iraq during the first Gulf War.
 Today, the entire line is unfit for oil transport.